Palladium-Games/Palladium-Games/README.md

 # Palladium Games

 ## Our Purpose
 Our purpose is to provide gaming fun to everybody who is probably sitting bored in a classroom while their teacher drones on about the Civil War.

-The frontend is now a single-shell browser experience where the main page is the proxy and internal routes like `palladium://home`, `palladium://games`, and `palladium://ai` live inside the built-in address bar.
+We have games and a AI agent, and a proxy will be coming soon!
 ## Our Tech Infrastructure
 We use games from [GN-MATH](https://gn-math.dev), and the [Internet Archive](https://archive.org)